 A Jewish business having been attacked as a cause of Kristallnacht, German for Night of Broken Glass

-After Hitler is appointed chancellor and calls for another election, Hermann Göring, wanting to curry favour with Hitler, attempted to dispose of any possible opposition for the upcoming election.
+After Hitler was appointed Chancellor on January 30th, 1933, democracy and freedom in Germany was rapidly dissolved.
+Hitler called for another election, Hermann Göring, wanting to curry favour with Hitler, attempted to dispose of any possible opposition for the upcoming election.
 The first target was the Communists, who Göring believed were an existential threat to the German State.
-He and a group of Stormtroopers (SA), the Nazis Paramilitary wing, raided the Communist party headquarters, looking for evidence of a violent Communist uprising.
-Having found nothing other than Marxist literature, Göring decided to make it seem as though it was beginning.
+He and a group of soldiers raided the Communist party headquarters, looking for evidence of a violent Communist uprising.
+Having found nothing other than inherently revolutionary sounding Marxist literature, Göring decided to make it seem as though it was already beginning.

 A photo of the Reichstag burning